open-contracting/standard/docs/schema/api_responses.md

 ## Pagination

-The top-level `links` object in release packages and record packages has two fields:
+To support pagination, the top-level `links` object in release packages and record packages has two fields:

 * `next`: A URL to the next sequential package
 * `prev`: A URL to the previous sequential package